Jahia/keepicker/README.md

    ![][031]

-7. Now, you should be able to create a new `Keepeek Content Reference` content.
+7. Now, you should be able to create a new `Keepeek Content Reference` content or select Keepeek as a provider if you use [DAM Selector][DamSelector].
-   More details at the end of this doc.

 [031]: ./doc/images/031_install_completed.png